enzdor/olives/README.md

 - /getSubolivePosts/:id?page=x     GET       done            to get all the posts in a subolive to show in the subolive page (create version of this without including comments for performance or just be lazy and keep this one)
 - /getPost/:id                     GET       done            to see the info of a post
+- /deletePost/:id                  DELETE                    to delete a post (for admins)
 - /createPost                      POST      done            to create a new post
 - /createComment/:postId           POST                      to create a comment
+- /deleteCooment/:postId           DELETE                    to delete a comment (for admins)
 - /getUser/:userId                 GET       done            to get user info
 - /createUser                      POST      done            to create a new user
 - /deleteUser/:userId              DELETE    done            to delete an existent user